 Child Care Resource and Referral agencies work to connect you with quality early learning programs, like child care and preschool, valuable local resources, and tips for choosing a child care facility.

-Colorado’s new Universal Preschool Program will provide ten hours of preschool in the year before entering kindergarten.
-Beyond these ten hours, financial assistance is available to families who may not be able to afford quality child care or preschool.
+All children in Colorado can register for up to 15 hours of free, high-quality preschool in their year before kindergarten through Colorado’s Universal Pre-K (UPK) Program.
+Beyond these 15 hours, financial assistance is available to families who may not be able to afford quality child care or preschool.
 The resources on this page will help you learn more about the programs and help you to see if you qualify for aid.

-Beginning in the 2023-24 school year, every child in Colorado, regardless of income, will have access to ten hours of Universal Preschool in the year before they qualify to enter kindergarten.
 Some families may qualify for additional hours, either through the Universal Preschool Program, the programs listed below, or other local programs, while other families may coordinate with their preschool provider to pay out-of-pocket for additional hours.
-Applications for Universal Preschool will open in early 2023–stay tuned.

 Colorado Child Care Assistance Program (CCCAP)